melvinmt/early-reader-app/IMPLEMENTATION_PLAN.md

 ### High-Level System Design

-**Architecture Philosophy: Local-First with Cloud LLM Proxy**
+**Architecture Philosophy: Local-First**

 All user data is stored locally in SQLite on the device.
-The only cloud interactions are with AI/LLM services, which are proxied through Supabase Edge Functions for security (API keys never exposed to client).
+All features work offline with local data storage.

 ```
 ┌─────────────────────────────────────────────────────────────────────┐